Ship Wake Detection in SAR Images via Sparse Regularization

 which leads to a minimax optimisation problem

 The solution to this problem can be obtained using the forward-backward (FB) algorithm \cite{selesnick2}.
-The FB algorithm for GMC regularised cost functions requires only a couple of simple computational steps and soft-thresholding, which is the proximal operator for $L_1$ based regularisation.
+The FB algorithm for GMC regularised cost functions requires only a couple of computational steps and soft-thresholding, which is the proximal operator for $L_1$ based regularisation.
 The FB algorithm to solve (\ref{equ:MAPGMC}) is given in Algorithm \ref{alg:FB}.
-In the algorithm $\mathcal{C}^T$ refers to the inverse of $\mathcal{C}$, namely the Radon transform $\mathcal{R}$.
-For the purpose of this study we have selected the maximum number of iterations $MaxIter = 1000$ and the algorithm stops when the error term reaches a small value of $10^{-3}$.
-This error term $\epsilon^{(i)}$ can be calculated for iteration $i$ as
+For the purpose of this study, we chose the maximum number of iterations $MaxIter = 1000$, which was experimentally set.
+The algorithm stops when the error term reaches $10^{-3}$.
+This error term $\epsilon^{(i)}$ is calculated for iteration $i$ as